Abstract

 Rationale

 EIP-1271 gives World Chain one protocol boundary for all authorization schemes.
-The protocol verifies a signer contract; the signer contract decides how to authenticate.
+The protocol verifies a signer contract through the account router; the signer contract decides how to authenticate.

 Execution policy belongs inside the session verifier.
 The protocol supplies the canonical transaction context and execution trace, then asks the verifier for a boolean decision.